berlinplan/berlinplan.github.io/readme.md

 > Strong values and flexible structures in ideological groups compared to hierarchical pathocratic armies with conflicting morals.

-#### How to prevent the moral collapse and establish a Society?

-> Can a voting app section, where groups define their values, prevent moral collapse, and eradicate institutionalized religion and religious leaders?
+#### Can a voting app section, where groups define their values, prevent moral collapse, and eradicate institutionalized religion and religious leaders?

   #### How first Societes get created?

 > <sub> **Society** refers to people living together in organized communities with shared laws, traditions, and **values**.
-Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) </sub> Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group. </sub>
+Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group. </sub>

- ## Is it accurate to label residents of Germany a "society"?
+ ## Is it accurate to label Current residents of Germany a "society"?

-  > *Modern Society:*
+  > *Modern Society Values:*

 - <sub> considers LGBTQIA2S+ rights non-negotiable while allowing the abandonment of the "one love" band during a football match.
 (106) </sub>
 - <sub> impose heavy sanctions against human rights violators while maintaining strong ties with the world's biggest violators of human rights.
 (107,108,153) </sub>
 - <sub> While claiming to respect world peace, sometimes engage in wars to bring democracy to other nations. </sub>

-## What is a"Oversociety"?
+## What is a "Oversociety"?

 > Contains All Societies